cube-js/cube/README.md

 * [Meeting page](https://cube.dev/community-call/).
 * Recordings will be posted on the [Community Call Playlist](https://www.youtube.com/playlist?list=PLtdXl_QTQjpb1dHZCM09qKTsgvgqjSvc9).

+### Our quarterly roadmap

+We publish our open source roadmap every quarter and discuss them during our [monthly community calls](https://cube.dev/community-call/).
+You can find our roadmap under [projects in our Cube.js repository](https://github.com/cube-js/cube.js/projects?query=is%3Aopen+sort%3Aupdated-desc).

 ### Contributing

 There are many ways you can contribute to Cube!
 Here are a few possibilities: